3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ![volumedata XML structure](images/element_volumedata.png)

-The \<volumedata> defines the volumetric properties in the interior of a \<mesh> element.
+The \<volumedata> defines the volumetric properties in the interior of a \<shape> element.

 The child-element of the \<volumedata> element reference a function, that has to match the signature requirements of the child element.
-Volumedata MUST only be used in a mesh of object type "model" or "solidsupport".
-This ensures that the \<mesh> defines a volume.
+Volumedata MUST only be referenced by an object type "mesh" or "boundaryshape" unless explicitly allowed by shapes defined in other extensions.
+This ensures that the \<volumedata> applies to a volume.
 Moreover, the volumedata-element MUST not be used in a mesh that is referenced as "originalmesh" by any other mesh.
 This excludes the possibility to implicitly mirror volumedata, which makes it easier to consume files with this extension.

-The \<volumedata> element can contain up to one \<boundary> child element, up to one \<composite> child element, up to one \<color> element, and up to 2^31-1 of \<property> elements.
+The \<volumedata> element can contain up to one \<composite> child element, up to one \<color> element, and up to 2^31-1 of \<property> elements.

-The child elements modify the enclosing \<mesh> in two fundamentally different ways:
-1. the child \<boundary> element (if it exists) determines the geometry of the \<mesh> object.
-2. the other child elements modify color, material composition and other arbitrary properties of the \<mesh> object.
+The child elements modify the enclosing \<shape> by specifying color, material composition and other arbitrary properties of the \<shape> object.

 To rationalize how this specification modifies the definition of geometry within a 3MF model, the concept of a "clipping surface" of a mesh with a \<volumedata> element is introduced.
-The clipping surface is defined as follows:
-1. If no \<boundary> element exists, the clipping surface is defined by the surface of the enclosing \<mesh> element.
+The clipping surface is defined by the surface of the enclosing \<shape> element.
 This implicitly takes into account any geometry defined by e.g. the beamlattices specification.
-2. If the \<boundary> element exists, the clipping surface is defined by the intersection of the geometry from 1. and the interior of the levelset-channel used in the \<boundary> element.

 This clipping surface trims any volumetric data defined therein.
 Any data outside the clipping surface MUST be ignored.
 The geometry that should be printed is defined by the interior of the clipping surface.

 __Note__
-At least some closed mesh is required to enclose any volumedata element, for example a simple box that represents the bounding box of the geometry encoded in the \<boundary>-element.
-An empty mesh would not represent infinite space.

-Volumetric content is always clipped to the clipping surface of the mesh that embeds it.
+Volumetric content is always clipped to the clipping surface of the shape that embeds it.
 If a property (color, composite or properties) defined at the surface of an object conflicts with the property within the object defined by this extension, the surface property has precedence in the following sense:
 The consumer MUST define a surface layer with a thickness as small as possible to achieve the surface property on the outside of the object.
 Outside of this thin surface region, the volumetric property MUST be applied everywhere within the object.